 - up to 40 thousand vehicles per day

 - up to 47 train pairs per day

 Completion date: 2019 (highway opening date: 2018)

-Transport crossing over the Kerch Strait is a giant Russia’s top-priority infrastructure project.
-After completion it’ll be the longest bridge in Europe and one of the longest in the world.
+This transport bridge crossing over the Kerch Strait is the longest bridge in Europe and one of the largest structures of its kind in the world.